 The Week Ahead

-- The House Democratic Caucus meets to discuss legislative priorities for the week.
+- Members of the Democratic Caucus meet to discuss legislative strategy for the week.

 - The House Committee on Energy and Commerce Subcommittee on Energy and Power holds a hearing to examine the role of the Federal Energy Regulatory Commission.

 - The House may vote on the Innovation Act.